How 3D Printing is Disrupting the Jewelry Industry

 Competitive Independent Jewelers

 When new technology is finally made available to the public, it usually comes with a high price tag and a complicated interface, restricting it to users with deep pockets and technical savvy.
-Previous generations of 3D printers required both significant maintenance and a skilled operator in addition to thousands of dollars.
-Nevertheless, Dudley notes, “3D printing has become much more affordable, offering unique opportunities to independent jewelers.”
+Previous generations of jewelry 3D printers required both significant maintenance and a skilled operator in addition to thousands of dollars of investment that limited them to the largest jewelry manufacturers and casting houses.
+Nevertheless, Dudley notes, “3D printing has become much more affordable, offering unique opportunities to independent jewelry makers.”

-The lower cost and higher-quality technology have made the digital workflow a viable method of manufacturing.
+The lower cost and higher-quality jewelry 3D printing technology have made the digital workflow a viable method of manufacturing.
 “In the coming years, we're going to see a growing trend in that segment, with smaller jewelers adopting these technologies and becoming less centralized,” Dudley said.

-This shift to increasingly competitive independent jewelers will continue as the industry becomes more familiar with resin 3D printing.
-Historically jewelry 3D printing has been dominated by complex and expensive wax printers.
-With affordable desktop printers like the Form 3, the technology is becoming available to more jewelers, especially smaller independent ones.
+This shift to increasingly competitive independent jewelers will continue as the industry becomes more familiar with castable resin 3D printing.
+Historically jewelry 3D printing has been dominated by complex and expensive wax 3D printers.
+With affordable desktop jewelry 3D printers like the Form 3, the technology is becoming available to more jewelers, especially smaller independent ones.

 The Future of the Jewelry Industry

-Owing to the formerly high cost of large-scale 3D printing and the perceived barrier-to-entry of digital jewelry design, jewelry 3D printing, despite its potential, currently represents a relatively small fraction of the market.
+Owing to the formerly high cost of large-scale 3D printing and the perceived barrier-to-entry of digital jewelry design, 3D printed jewelry, despite its potential, currently represents a relatively small fraction of the market.

 Nevertheless, with increasingly easy to use and accessible 3D printing technologies, the 3D printed jewelry market is poised for growth.